Can Stress Cause Constipation

 2. Moderate Constipation: Persistent difficulty with bowel movements, accompanied by discomfort and bloating.

-3. Severe Constipation: Frequent and painful bowel movements, often requiring medical intervention.
+3. Severe Constipation: Frequent and painful bowel movements that may require medical guidance.